Airport – Northumberland Park - Blyth Town Centre Link

 What Is Proposed?

-SENRUG proposes a new Metro route from the Airport to Blyth Town Centre via an upgraded service line through the Metro depot between Regent Centre and Longbenton, Northumberland Park and Newsham.
+SENRUG proposes a new Metro route from the Airport to Blyth Town Centre via Regent Centre, Longbenton, Northumberland Park and Newsham.
 Connections from Blyth Town Centre to central Newcastle would be available by changing on to either the The Northumberland Line or other Metro routes at Northumberland Park.
 A service frequency of 2 trains per hour is suggested.

 Why?

-Additionally, a new Metro route is created between The Coast, Northumberland Park and Four Lane Ends transport interchange to the Airport without the need for a complex cross footbridge interchange at South Gosforth.
-Connections to Cobalt and Silverlink from Ashington & Blyth would be achieved by changing at Northumberland Park.
+Additionally, a new Metro route would be created between Northumberland Park and Four Lane Ends transport interchange to the Airport, without the need for a complex cross footbridge interchange at South Gosforth.

 Combined with the separate proposals for a North of Morpeth Local Service and a New Metro / heavy rail interchange station at Benton East, the new route would simplify and shorten journeys from Northumberland Park to north Northumberland (locations such as Morpeth, Alnmouth and Berwick) as passengers would not then need to go into Newcastle to connect with local and semi-fast trains on the East Coast Main Line.